adioshun/gitBook_Deeplearning/bayesian-deep-learning/c815-b9ac-deep-learning-is-not-good-enough-we-need-bayesian-deep-learning-for-safe-a.md

 > 자주 사용되는 방법은 `Monte Carlo dropout sampling`기술 이다. 이것은 `Bernoulli distribution`을 네트워크 weight에 위치 시킨다.

 In practice, this means we can train a model with dropout.
 Then, at test time, rather than performing model averaging, we can stochastically sample from the network with different random dropout masks.

 The statistics of this distribution of outputs will reflect the model’s epistemic uncertainty.

+In the previous section, I explained the properties that define aleatoric and epistemic uncertainty.
+One of the exciting results in our paper was that we could show that this formulation gives results which satisfy these properties.

+Here’s a quick summary of some results of a monocular depth regression model on two datasets:

+These results show that when we train on less data, or test on data which is significantly different from the training set, then our epistemic uncertainty increases drastically.

+However, our aleatoric uncertainty remains relatively constant, which it should because it is tested on the same problem with the same sensor.